Corefracture/mnemu/README.md

 MNemu
 ========

+## Updates Inbound!
+(12/21) ##
+Doing some major updates and clean up on the mNemu project as it seems to be gaining some use for QA teams and I want to support that better.
+I'm converting mNemu over to GO (for concurrency and future expansion) and a Bootstrap front end (more modern look and feel).
+Along with this upgrade I'll be wrapping up the scripting system and introducing another new feature to allow for targeted throttling of IPs and Domains!
+Stay tuned! :)

 ## What is MNemu? ##
 MNemu is an open-source application developed to provide a simple, lightweight network emulation tool for testing and developing web, mobile, and standalone